ludwiggj/scala-finance-gadget/README.md

 particular user up to and including the specified date.

-Again, the config file can list details of multiple accounts; in this case the scraper will log in to the web site separately using each account, processing each one separately, and in parallel, via Futures.
+Again, the config file can list details of multiple accounts; in this case the scraper will log in to the web site separately using each account.
+This is done in parallel via Futures.

 ## MySql ##

 MySql is used to store the data scraped by the previously described components.
-The [schema](financeERD.png) shows that the database has been normalised, with common occurring entities (users, prices and funds) being given their own tables.
+The [schema](financeERD.png) shows that the database has been normalised, with common occurring entities (users, prices and funds) stored in separate tables.

-The **play_evolutions** table is used by the play evolutions component, which manages the deployment and versions of database schema changes.
+The **play_evolutions** table is used by the play evolutions component, which manages the deployment and versioning of database schema changes.

 ## Database Facade ##